 The OIDC token was designed as a short-lived, scoped credential.
 Minted by GitHub’s OIDC provider at the moment of publish, redeemed by npm for trusted publishing, then discarded.
 The assumption was that the token would live only in environment variables and only long enough to publish.
 The attack read it directly out of /proc/<pid>/mem from the Runner.Worker process before npm could redeem it.17 The token was a short-lived credential in calendar time.
 It was a long-lived credential in attacker time, because the attacker was already inside the runner.

 Three primitives.
 Three modes of use the original designs did not anticipate.
 One indistinguishable SLSA attestation out the other end.
 The primitives did exactly what they were designed to do, in envelopes the designers did not.
+The canon, which trusts the attestation those primitives produce, is being asked a question it does not know how to answer.

-The TanStack incident is not isolated.
-It is the most technically sophisticated instance, so far, of a campaign that has been running since at least September 2025.
-The campaign is attributed to TeamPCP, also tracked by Google’s Threat Intelligence Group as UNC6780, with aliases DeadCatx3, PCPcat, ShellForce, and CipherForce.89 Across four documented attacks in 2026, the tactical entry has varied.
-The strategic move has not.
+The TanStack incident is the most technically sophisticated instance, so far, of a campaign that has been running since at least September 2025.
+The campaign is attributed to TeamPCP, tracked by Google’s Threat Intelligence Group as UNC6780, with aliases DeadCatx3, PCPcat, ShellForce, and CipherForce.1011

 In March 2026, TeamPCP compromised the aquasecurity/trivy-action GitHub Action, injecting a credential stealer into 76 of 77 version tags.
-Tracked as CVE-2026-33634, CVSS 9.4.
-The tactical entry was action compromise.1011
+Tracked as CVE-2026-33634, CVSS 9.4.1213

 On May 11, the TanStack pipeline was hijacked through the three-primitive chain described above.